faridatl/Credit-Card-Churn-Prediction/README.md

+## Overview:

   Welcome to the Credit Card Churn Prediction Repository!
 This project is a comprehensive exploration of predicting credit card churn using advanced machine learning techniques.
 Dive into the world of data-driven insights and predictive analytics to anticipate and prevent customer churn in the credit card industry.
+This repository serves as a valuable resource for understanding the application of machine learning in the finance sector, emphasizing the importance of proactive customer relationship management.

-📊 Key Features:
+## 📊 Key Features:

+Data Cleaning/Preprocessing: Conducted checks for missing and duplicate values, removed irrelevant columns/rows, performed label encoding on binary categorical features, and generated dummy variables for non-binary categorical features, ensuring optimal data quality for predictive modeling.

-Machine Learning Models: Implementation of various supervised learning algorithms, including Naive Bayes, Decision Trees, Support Vector Machines, and k-Nearest Neighbors, to evaluate and predict customer churn.
+Machine Learning Models: Implementation of various supervised learning algorithms, including Naive Bayes, Decision Trees, Support Vector Machines, and K-Nearest Neighbors, to evaluate and predict customer churn.

 Evaluation Metrics: Robust assessment metrics such as accuracy, precision, and recall to gauge the performance of each model and identify the most effective approach.

 Data Visualization: Engaging visualizations to illustrate key patterns and factors influencing credit card churn, aiding in a deeper understanding of the predictive models.

-💡 Objective:
+## 💡 Objective:

-Our primary goal is to leverage machine learning to forecast credit card churn, providing financial institutions and businesses with actionable insights to enhance customer retention strategies.
-Explore, experiment, and contribute to the evolving field of predictive analytics.
+  Our primary objective is to leverage supervised learning models for credit card churn prediction, determining whether a credit card customer is likely to remain with the service or opt to churn.
+This prediction will be based on input features, aiming to develop accurate and reliable tools for proactive management of customer retention.

-🛠️ Technologies Used:
+## 🛠️ Technologies Used:

 Python: Leveraging the power of Pandas, NumPy, and Scikit-Learn.
 Jupyter Notebooks: Transparent and interactive documentation of the entire workflow.

-📈 Results:
+## 📈 Results:

+Decision Tree:

+The Decision Tree model exhibits a commendable performance with an accuracy of 94%.
+Notably, when predicting customer churn, the precision is 80%, indicating that it is correct 80% of the time.
+Additionally, the classifier demonstrates a solid recall rate of 83%, correctly identifying 83% of all customers who actually churn.
+Overall, these findings underscore the effectiveness of the Decision Tree classifier in predicting and identifying churn customers.

-Naive Bayes Classifier:
+Naive Bayes Classsifier:

-The findings reveal that the Multinomial Naive Bayes model achieved an overall accuracy of 84%, with a precision rate of 86% for correctly predicting stroke cases.
-Notably, the classifier demonstrated a high recall of 97%, indicating its effectiveness in correctly identifying the majority of stroke patients when they are present.
+The Gaussian Naïve Bayes model achieves an accuracy of 90%.
+When predicting customer churn, the precision is 61%, indicating correctness 61% of the time.
+Moreover, the classifier demonstrates a recall of 72%, correctly identifying 72% of all customers who actually churn.
+These findings highlight the overall effectiveness of the Gaussian Naïve Bayes classifier in predicting and identifying churn customers.

 KNN Classifier:

-The findings indicate that the K-Nearest Neighbors (KNN) model achieved an impressive overall accuracy of 95%.
-Notably, the precision rate for predicting stroke cases is 100%, signifying that when the model predicts a patient to have a stroke, it is correct 100% of the time.
-Furthermore, the recall is 95%, demonstrating the model's ability to correctly identify 95% of all actual stroke patients, making it a robust classifier for stroke prediction.

-Decision Tree:

-The findings reveal that the Decision Tree model achieved an accuracy of 91%.
-Notably, the precision for predicting stroke cases is 95%, indicating that when the model predicts a patient to have a stroke, it is correct 95% of the time.
-Additionally, the recall is 95%, demonstrating the model's effectiveness in correctly identifying 95% of all actual stroke patients.
-Overall, these results signify the robust performance of the Decision Tree classifier in stroke prediction.
+The K-Nearest Neighbors (KNN) model achieves an accuracy of 89%.
+When predicting customer churn, the precision is 56%, indicating correctness 56% of the time.
+Additionally, the classifier demonstrates a recall of 71%, correctly identifying 71% of all customers who actually churn.
+These findings reflect the overall performance of the KNN classifier in predicting and identifying churn customers.

-Random Forest:

-The findings indicate that the Random Forest model achieved a high accuracy of 95%.
-Specifically, the precision for predicting stroke cases is 100%, highlighting that when the model predicts a patient to have a stroke, it is correct 100% of the time.
-Moreover, the recall is 95%, demonstrating the model's efficacy in correctly identifying 95% of all actual stroke patients.
-These results underscore the robust and accurate performance of the Random Forest classifier in stroke prediction.

-Overall:

-K-Nearest Neighbors and Random Forest demonstrated strong performance, achieving an accuracy score of 95%.
-The Decision Tree followed closely with an accuracy of 91%, while Naïve Bayes yielded the lowest accuracy among the four classifiers, registering at 84%.
-The analysis reveals that both K-Nearest Neighbors (K-NN) and Random Forest achieved high accuracy scores, with Random Forest emerging as the preferable choice due to its faster computation time and superior handling of overfitting.
-However, if minimizing computation time is crucial, Naïve Bayes and the Decision Tree classifier present more efficient alternatives.
-Further investigation could delve into the reasons why a significant number of patients who experienced a stroke did not have heart disease, questioning the reliability of heart disease as an indicator for strokes.
-The collected data holds valuable insights for identifying critical features such as years of smoking and the presence of hypertension when dealing with patients at risk of stroke.
-This information can benefit hospitals and drug companies in developing targeted preventive measures based on gender, age, BMI, and other factors highlighted in the exploratory data analysis (EDA) findings.
+Support Vector Machine (SVM) Classifier:

+The Support Vector Machine (SVM) model shows an accuracy of 84%.
+However, it is essential to note that both precision and recall are 0%, indicating that when predicting customer churn, the model does not correctly identify any instances.
+These findings suggest limitations in the performance of the SVM classifier for the task of predicting and identifying churn customers.

+## Conclusions:

+The Decision Tree outperformed the other classifiers, boasting the highest accuracy at 94%.
+Gaussian Naïve Bayes closely followed with an accuracy score of 90%, and K-Nearest Neighbors (KNN) achieved 89%.
+On the other hand, the Support Vector Machine (SVM) had the least accuracy among the four classifiers, recording an accuracy of 84%.
+The dataset underwent thorough cleaning and preparation to ensure its readiness for model evaluation.
+Four supervised learning classifiers were applied to the dataset, yielding accuracy, precision, and recall scores for each.
+Due to the dataset comprising only 16.1% of customers who churned, training the model for churn prediction posed challenges.
+Consequently, this led to lower precision and recall scores for churn customers.
+While Decision Tree and Gaussian Naïve Bayes achieved higher accuracy scores, SVM, despite its faster computation time compared to KNN, exhibited unsatisfactory precision and recall scores for predicting churn customers.
+For scenarios where computation time is crucial, Naïve Bayes followed by the Decision Tree classifier emerge as superior options due to their efficiency compared to SVM and KNN.
+To enhance Precision and Recall scores in identifying churn customers, one approach is to unsample the data specifically for churn instances.
+The collected data provides valuable insights for individuals in the banking industry, shedding light on crucial features such as income, education level, credit limit, etc., when addressing customer attrition.
+Banking managers can leverage the explored data to devise strategies aimed at preventing customers from leaving credit card services.
+Exploratory Data Analysis (EDA) findings enable them to draw conclusions about the demographics, including gender, age, marital status, etc., and tailor preventative measures and improved services accordingly.

-🔗 Connect with Me:
+## 🔗 Connect with Me:

-LinkedIn: [Your LinkedIn Profile] Twitter: [@YourTwitterHandle] Portfolio: [Your Portfolio Website]
+LinkedIn: [Your LinkedIn Profile]

-🌐 Explore the Project: Feel free to explore the code, datasets, and documentation.
-Contributions and feedback are highly appreciated!
+## 🌐 Explore the Project:

+Delve into the code, datasets, and visualizations.
+Contributions and feedback are warmly welcomed!
-## Credit Card Churn Prediction:

-  Objective: To employ supervised learning models in Python to assess and predict the likelihood of a credit card customer either staying or churning while also comparing these models to determine the best performance based in metrics such as accuracy, precision, and recall.

-  Skills Demonstrated:
-      Data Cleaning/Preprocessing: Checks for missing and duplicate values, removal of irrelevant columns/rowa, label encoding of binary categorical features, and the creation of dummy variables for non-binary categorical features to ensure optimal quality for predictive modeling.
-      EDA: Generating correlation graphs/maps, pie charts, histograms, and plots to explore and visualize the relationships between the features in the dataset.
-      Machine learning: Implemented Naive Bayes, Decision Tree, SVM, and KNN algorithms to carry out predictions.
-Overall model accurscy, precison, and recall metrics were calculated to evaluate the effectiveness of each algorithm in prredicting whether a credit card customer would churn.
-      Data Visualization: Utilized a confusion matrix for all algorithms used in order to provide a detailed breakdown of true positives, true negatives, false positives, and false negatives.
-These offered valuable insight into each model's performsnce and aided in the assessment of predictive accuracy.
+Predict the future, empower your decisions! 💳✨